SachinSaligram/alexa-scrum-bot/Alexa-Deploy/DEPLOY.md

 And you can see this change reflected on the users' calendars as well.
 Now, after all the busy slots, a new slot has been booked for team meeting -
 ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se15.PNG)

-**NOTE** - Important thinsg to be Noted while testing ->
+**NOTE** - Important things to be Noted while testing ->
 * In our implementation of this meeting scheduling use-case for our project, we have pre-defined slots of 30mins which go from example 9:00 to 9:30am or 9:30 to 10:00am and not 9:05 to 9:35am.
-* The available slots would be only within 9am to 5pm and no timings excluding this period would be available to book meetings.
+* The available slots would be only within 9am to 5pm (Eastern Time) and no timings excluding this period would be available to book meetings.
 * Please log out of personal/other gmail account and use our "ourouse.com" domain only for testing this use-case.

 **Edge Case** -